 AirPods Pro Overview

 Okay, let’s address the elephant in the room – the design.
-The AirPods Pro comes in brand new design, with a smaller stem and silicon tips for a tighter fit, making it visually distinctive from its predecessors.
+The AirPods Pro comes in a brand new design, with a smaller stem and silicon tips for a tighter fit, making it visually distinctive from its predecessors.
 Also making their debut are active-noise cancellation and water resistance.

 “Fit” was a major complaint on last-gen AirPods.
 It would fall off pretty easy and was a tad bit uncomfortable on the ears too.
 Well, Apple has engineered the hell out of it and made the new AirPods Pro more comfortable and one that will hold on to your ears, even when you’re aggressively headbanging to “हामी पनि नाच्नु पर्छ बीच-बीचमा”.
 That may not be entirely true, but you get the point; it is less likely to fall off your ears.

 To achieve such a level of fit, Apple has implemented “Silicone Tips“.
 Thankfully, they come inside the box and you don’t have to purchase them separately!
 You’re presented with 3 sizes of the silicone/rubber tips: Large, Medium, and Small.
 A neat feature in iOS, dubbed “Ear Tip Fit Test” tests the optimality of the tips for your ears so you get the best performance.

 Moving on, the AirPods Pro is sweat and water-resistant due to the IPX4 rating.
 So, it should protect your AirPods from splashes and slight rain.
 But don’t go around swimming in your AirPods Pro, or put it to charge in the charging case when wet, because the case isn’t IPX4 rated.
 Thou hath been warned!